yduf/yduf.github.io/_posts/2024-03-22-debug-nth-call.md

 4. - set the breakpoint to break at _N_ -1
 5. - rerun, and now you are ready to debug in close condition to the crash.

-This method allows to rerun close to normal performance and easily understand context of such bug.
+This method allows to rerun close to normal performance and easily understand context of such bug  (for eg, when happens after several call of the same functions, or deep in a loop).